-The ultimate goal of the Warn-on-Forecast project (Stensrud et al. 2009) is to issue reliable probabilistic tornado warnings based upon explicit numerical ensemble predictions of tornadoes, rather than based on radar detection.
+The ultimate goal of the NOAA Warn-on-Forecast project (Stensrud et al. 2009) is to issue reliable probabilistic tornado warnings based upon explicit numerical ensemble predictions of tornadoes, rather than based on radar detection.
 Achieving this goal faces many challenges, including the needs ranging from understanding the behavior of tornadoes and their parent supercell thunderstorms to understanding the behavior of data assimilation and numerical prediction systems used.
 Given these difficulties and knowing that the forecast will never be perfect, probabilistic information can be useful in the decision-making process.
-Recent results using ensemble Kalman filter (EnKF) methods (Evensen 2003) to initialize convective-scale ensembles for the prediction of low-level vertical vorticity swaths yield favorable comparisons to observed tornado damage tracks (Dawson et al. 2012; Yussouf et al. 2013), providing hope that the goal of Warn-on-Forecast is attainable.
-Snook et al. (2012; 2015) also demonstrated probabilistic forecasting skills for low-level mesovortices associated with observed tornadoes within a mesoscale convective system, when EnKF was used for data assimilation.
+Recent results using ensemble Kalman filter (EnKF) methods (Evensen 2003) to initialize convective-scale ensembles for the prediction of low-level vertical vorticity swaths yield favorable comparisons to observed tornado damage tracks (Dawson et al. 2012; Yussouf et al. 2013), providing hope that the goal of the Warn-on-Forecast project is attainable.
+Snook et al. (2012, 2015) also demonstrated probabilistic forecasting skills for low-level mesovortices associated with observed tornadoes within a mesoscale convective system, when EnKF was used for data assimilation.

-In addition to a rigorously-developed data assimilation algorithm, however, we require data that resolve the features of interest.
+In addition to a rigorously developed data assimilation algorithm, however, we require data that resolve the features of interest.
 Radar data provide the best opportunity for resolving supercells.
 However, one problem for detecting tornadoes is that because of the curvature of Earth, a single radar can only observe the lowest levels of the atmosphere over a very short range.
-Low-level radar observations have already proven useful in EnKF analyses of a supercell (Tanamachi et al. 2013) and in EnKF analyses and forecasts of a tornadic mesoscale convective system (Snook et al. 2011), suggesting that it is important to have low-level radar observations.